 To avoid overwhelm, try implementing one thing at a time.
 Even doing one of the above will improve sleep quality.
-Dr. Alexis Custard-Mobley LPC-S, LCDC, ADS, a Nivati care provider, suggests, “If you struggle, remember you can apply The 3 R’s Model of Sport and Performance Psychology of Recognize, Regroup, and Refocus.
+Dr. Alexis Custard-Mobley LPC-S, LCDC, ADS, a Nivati therapy provider, suggests, “If you struggle, remember you can apply The 3 R’s Model of Sport and Performance Psychology of Recognize, Regroup, and Refocus.
 Recognize that you made a mistake.
 Regroup by releasing feelings you may have as a result.
 Refocus by focusing attention back to the task at hand.”

 Routine, Routine, Routine

 The importance of routine can’t be stressed enough.
 As humans, we are creatures of habit.
 And bedtime routines create habits that let our brain know that it is time for sleep.
 By performing the same activities, in the same order, the brain will start to recognize those activities as a precursor to sleep.

 A good sleep routine can include a myriad of things.
 However, there are a few essentials that need to be in a successful bedtime routine.

 First, set an actual bedtime and stick to it.

 Second, like mentioned above, leave electronics alone at least two hours before bed.